OUR TEAM

 PhD Candidate (09/2018 - )

-Multiple sclerosis (MS) is a debilitating chronic neurodegenerative disease that affects nearly 100 000 Canadians.
-The exact cause of MS remains unknown, although there is mounting evidence to suggest that environmental factors, including infection with Epstein-Barr virus and dysregulation of the gut microbiome, play important roles in disease progression.
+The exact cause of multiple sclerosis (MS) remains unknown, although there is mounting evidence to suggest that environmental factors, including infection with Epstein-Barr virus and dysregulation of the gut microbiome, play important roles in disease progression.
 Naomi’s project explores the intersecting roles of these environmental factors and how they may interact with the host and each other to influence initiation and progression of MS.

 SARAH POPPLE